NinadKarlekar/Practical_BscIT_MscIT_Ninad/MscIT/Semester 1/Cloud_Computing/README.md

 ## Prac3B

 3B.
-A program that finds the square, square root, cube and cube root of the entered number using RPC.
+A program that finds the square, square root, cube and cube root of the entered number using RPC. <br>
 **( tcpserverprime, tcpclientprime )**
 1. ***tcpserverprime***
 ```java